-Although the issues that formed the bases for complaints were varied, there were only two (2) issues that arose at least once during the FY 2018 to FY 2022: Assignment of Duties and Reasonable Accommodation.
-The lowest incidence of these issues was in FY 2021 and FY 2022.
+As demonstrated by Figure 5 below, the issues that formed the bases for complaints were varied and only two issues arose at least once during FY 2019 to FY 2023 - namely, assignment of duties and reasonable accommodations.
+The lowest incidence of these issues was in FY 2021 and FY 2022, where each had a single allegation.
+For FY 2023, the outcome remained consistent for reasonable accommodations but increased significantly for assignment of duties, a three-fold increase from one (1) to three (3).